SKOOP-Digital/skoop-continue-sync/README.md

 - **Centralized Configuration**: All settings are loaded from a secure n8n webhook.
 - **Automatic Refresh**: Configuration is automatically refreshed every 24 hours to ensure settings are always up-to-date.
 - **Manual Sync**: A command is available to manually trigger a configuration refresh at any time.
+- **Auto-Update**: Extension automatically checks for updates and notifies users when new versions are available.
 - **Team-Managed Agents**: Pre-defined agents for tasks like code review, bug fixing, and documentation are deployed to all team members.
 - **Standardized Models**: Ensures all team members use the same models with consistent settings and roles.
 - **Global Rules & Prompts**: Enforces team-wide coding standards and provides standardized prompts.